jsuereth/jsuereth.github.com/_posts/c++/2008-09-24-masochism.md

 In conclusion, I really want to get back into Scala again.
 The type system seems a little bit less verbose, and the language itself is less clunky.

-''Note: I later updated this to pull string-literals out of libraries.
-The fun part there was realizing that a symbol pointer to  a string literal is *really* a [char**] that needs to be dereferenced (carefully).
-Basically I wrote a specialized std::string specialization of get_symbol that would perform the checks/casts and return a string.
-The key to testing this was ensuring that the char* literal would wind up in the symbol table of the output .so.
+__Note: I later updated this to pull string-literals out of libraries.
+The fun part there was realizing that a symbol pointer to  a string literal is *really* a `[char**]` that needs to be dereferenced (carefully).
+Basically I wrote a specialized `std::string` specialization of `get_symbol` that would perform the checks/casts and return a `string`.
+The key to testing this was ensuring that the `char*` literal would wind up in the symbol table of the output `.so`.
 This means you should make a dummy function that returns it, otherwise it may be optimized away.
-Enjoy!''
+Enjoy!__